thachnguyen/duesselpore/manual.md

 # DUESSELPORE Webserver manual

+This is instruction of using Duesselpore webserver.
+Video of instruction can be found at:

 ## 1. Install and configure webserver
 ### 1.1.
 System requirement
     * CPU: 2.5 GHz 8 cores or higher